 The Health Concerns Over Pins and Needles

 Anxiety causes people to fear the worst.
-Random spurts of pins and needles can make people worry about very serious diseases, including:
+Random spurts of pins and needles can make people worry about systemic diseases.

 It's important to visit your doctor to rule out any of these issues.
 But don’t forget that anxiety really does cause the feeling of pins and needles, as well as the tendency to assume the worst.